Actuarial-Control-Cycle-T1-2026/group-page-showcase-clyd-consulting-1/README.md

 ## Data Limitations
 Claims data are based on similar businesses, so future experience may differ due to changes in workforce, operations, and environmental conditions.
 Limited system-specific data for Bayesia and Oryn Delta introduces uncertainty in frequency and severity estimates.
 The use of Poisson and lognormal models may not fully capture extreme tail risks.
 Additionally, assumptions of independence and reliance on historical parameters (e.g., inflation, discount rates) may underestimate correlated risks and future loss volatility.

-This page is written in Markdown.
-- Click the [assignment link](https://classroom.github.com/a/FxAEmrI0) to accept your assignment.

----

 > Be creative!
 You can embed or link your [data](player_data_salaries_2020.csv), [code](sample-data-clean.ipynb), and [images](ACC.png) here.